 - Assistive Listening Devices

 In order to fully understand what a hearing loss is, it is necessary to understand the function of the hearing system.
 The outer ear, middle ear, inner ear, and brain are responsible for our sense of hearing.
 Sound waves enter the outer ear and are transmitted through the middle ear and into the inner ear where they are transferred into neural impulses.
 These impulses are interpreted by the brain.

 The Outer Ear

-The outer ear is the external part of the ear that we see and the ear canal.
+The outer ear is the external part of the ear that we see (called the pinna) plus the ear canal and eardrum.
 The eardrum is located at the end of the ear canal and seals off the middle ear.
-The sound waves are directed to the eardrum which starts to vibrate.
+When sounds waves enter the ear canal, they cause the ear drum to vibrate.

 The Middle Ear

 The middle ear contains the three smallest bones (ossicles) in the body, which are connected in an air filled cavity behind the eardrum.
 These three bones – the malleus, incus, and stapes – create a lever that conducts sound energy from the eardrum to the inner ear.
 The Eustachian tube connects the middle ear space to the throat, and keeps the air pressure in the middle ear equal to the outside air pressure.
 We can sometimes feel the Eustachian tube working when our ears “pop”.